scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         character caused a crash.

 -   8-Nov-2001
-    -   FontForge will now save ligature information in the GSUB table when creating an opentype font.
+    -   websharpstudios will now save ligature information in the GSUB table when creating an opentype font.
-    -   When double clicking on a previously unused character, FontForge would not set the default ligature properly.
+    -   When double clicking on a previously unused character, websharpstudios would not set the default ligature properly.
-    -   FontForge would crash if you merged a font containing ligature information into another one (or diagonal stems or minimum distances).
+    -   websharpstudios would crash if you merged a font containing ligature information into another one (or diagonal stems or minimum distances).
-    -   When opening some bdf files, fontforge would display nothing until you resized the window.
+    -   When opening some bdf files, websharpstudios would display nothing until you resized the window.
     -   Added the ability to set the TTF linegap fields.
 There are two of them (one in OS/2 and one in hhea).
 I don't understand the